-Noteworthy are: Collections include a uniquely modern take on 18th Century Chinoiserie utilizing both monochromatic and vibrant colourways, contemporary, panoramic 20th century compositions alongside a Roomskins collection of subtle, non-repeating patterns.”
+Noteworthy are: Collections include a uniquely modern take on 18 Century Chinoiserie utilizing both monochromatic and vibrant colourways, contemporary, panoramic twentieth century compositions alongside a Roomskins collection of subtle, non-repeating patterns.”

 Wallpaper has made such a splash in the home décor industry.
 The polarizing paint alternative and longtime decorating stigma has returned to fashion thanks to super stylish prints, dimensional fabrics, and new materials that make it easy to install and to remove.
 Offering more drama than paint, it’s a fun way to transform a room and reflect your personal style without breaking the bank.